TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

 3. **Accessibility and Ergonomic Constraints**

-    - Board shall conform to the Section 508 of the Rehabilitation Act for electronic systems, ensuring digital interfaces (e.g., voice command, status indicators) are accessible to users with disabilities.
+    - Board shall conform to Section 508 of the Rehabilitation Act for electronic systems, ensuring digital interfaces (e.g., voice command, status indicators) are accessible to users with disabilities.
     - Board shall follow ergonomic interface design principles from ANSI/HFES 100-2007, including appropriate control placement, spacing, and feedback mechanisms.
     - Board shall avoid design elements that may cause confusion or usability issues for individuals with cognitive or motor impairments, adhering to universal design principles where possible.